Tesoro High School: Athletics

-In 2021 the Boy's Swim Team, under the coaching of Mike Gibson, secured its first South Coast League title, defeating Aliso Niguel High School and bringing home its second league title since winning Sea View League in 2012.

 2011- 2017 The men's cross country team have qualified for CIF-SS Finals 7 years in a row.
 In 2013 and 2014 Tesoro men have qualified for CIF State Championships.

-The 2008-2009 school year brought many returns for sports teams at Tesoro.
-Varsity football became the South Coast League champions, for the second year in the row.
-To get there, they had to beat their rivals from Mission Viejo High School for the second year in a row.
-They went on to make it to the CIF Southern Section championship game at the Angel Stadium of Anaheim, and lost to Long Beach Polytechnic High School.

-The 2009 season also brought in many freshman for the Girls' Varsity Cross Country Team.
-The freshman team won the Laguna Hills Invitational and placed second to Great Oak High School.
-The varsity team also placed first at Woodbridge and Mt.
-Sac.
-For the first time in the school's history, the team advanced on to CIF prelims with an at large spot and qualified for CIF finals.

-The 2009 varsity basketball team became the South Coast League champions, and also went to the CIF Southern Section championship game at the Honda Center where they beat Ventura High School.
-They went on to the second round of the state championship where they lost to Martin Luther King High School.

 Academics

 According to the California Department of Education Policy and Evaluation Division, Tesoro High School's 2008 API score was 836, a 21-point growth from 2007 which was 815.
 There were 2071 students included in this API score.

 Facilities

 Tesoro is the second newest high school in CUSD.
-Tesoro opened in 2001 serving Las Flores, Rancho Santa Margarita, Ladera Ranch, Coto de Caza, and Dove Canyon.
+Tesoro opened in 2001 serving Las Flores, Rancho Santa Margarita, Ladera Ranch, Coto de Gaza, and Dove Canyon.

-The modern school is built in a canyon at the end of the 241 toll road in between Las Flores and Coto de Caza south of Oso Parkway.
+The modern school is built in a canyon at the end of the 241 toll road in between Las Flores and Coto de Gaza south of Oso Parkway.
 The school is about 14 mi from the Pacific Ocean.

 Tesoro has two baseball fields, aquatics facilities, one softball field, one soccer/football practice field (in one of the baseball field's outfields), eight tennis courts, four volleyball courts, two basketball courts, and a football and track stadium.
 In 2006, the stadium was upgraded with artificial turf and track to match the other district high schools.
 Over the summers of 2014 and 2015, a group of Tesoro students painted most of the school hallways, themed by subject and adding a unique, vibrant mood to the walls.

 A building was built in the summer of 2017 to replace the portable classrooms that occupied the basketball courts and volleyball courts.